rethc/rethc/README.md

 Welcome to my Github profile! 👨‍💻
 </h1>
 <p align="center">
 I am an aspiring software developer who enjoys developing web applications and solving problems.
 I am always interested in learning new technologies to embrace the ever changing and progressing industry.
-Have a look around my repositories to see what I have worked on and my current projects.
+Feel free to have a look around my repositories to see what I have worked on and my current projects.